-Superuser Approval action bypasses approvals that would otherwise be required in the Routing.
-It is available in Superuser Document Search.
-In most cases, in a special Superuser mode and perform administrative functions on those documents.
+A special mode of Document Search that allows Superusers to access documents in a special Superuser mode and perform administrative functions on those documents.
 Access to these documents is governed by the user's membership in the Superuser Workgroup as defined on a particular Document Type.